Some key points to remember are:

 Allocation panels meet every term, more details on your local panel are available here.

-Allocation panels assess proposals against a number of critera.
+Allocation panels assess proposals against a number of criteria.
 You can see an example of these criteria here.

 Choosing your PLD Facilitator

-If your PLD application is successful, you will be able to choose your own facilitator.
+If your PLD application is successful, you are able to choose your own facilitator.

 You can find a list of all facilitators available to deliver centrally-funded PLD here.
 You will be able to view a short CV and contact referees who have used their services before.